Title: | Head Baseball Coach/Asst. AD- Facilities |

 Email: | doneill@highlands.edu |

-Dash O’Neill enters his eighth season as the Head Coach of the Georgia Highlands College baseball team.
+Dash O’Neill enters his ninth season as the Head Coach of the Georgia Highlands College baseball team.

 The Chargers finished another strong campaign in 2023, achieving the highest NJCAA ranking in program history (#9 NJCAA) and taking third place in the GCAA with a final record of 33-21.
 Ryan Wideman became the fifth Charger to recieve NJCAA All-American honors during O'Neill's tenure, and GHC saw seven players named to the All-Conference Team (Ryan Wideman, Hudson Sapp, Trey Baker, Jay Murdock, Adam Love, Mitchell Walker, and Chandler Anderson).
 Three Chargers were named to the NJCAA All-Academic Team (Braden Bamburowski, Nic Ferrer, and Chris Buchanan), and Parker Poteet was the program's seventh consecutive GHC Male Scholar Athlete of the Year.
 Twelve Chargers signed to continue their careers at four year institutions running O'Neill's tally up to 98 since 2017.